MUMBAI TOURISM GUIDE:

-Chor Bazaar in Mumbai: At Chor Bazaar one’ll find a phenomenal collection of antiques, jewellery, wooden articles, leatherwear and general bric-a-brac.
+Chor Bazaar in Mumbai: At Chor Bazaar you’ll find a phenomenal collection of antiques, jewelry, wooden articles, leatherwear, and general bric-a-brac.
 Chor Bazaar is commonly known as “Thieves’ Market, a name coined by the British but perhaps mistakenly.
-It is also thought that the original name was “Shor Bazaar” (Noisy Market), which aptly described the yelling and shouting of the local traders on Mutton Street while selling their second hand household goods.
+It is also thought that the original name was “Shor Bazaar” (Noisy Market), which aptly described the yelling and shouting of the local traders on Mutton Street while selling their second-hand household goods.
 Today, it is a hustling bustling market selling an electric range of new and old furniture and bric-a-brac.
 While on one looks out for brass planters and silver “Hookahs” (remember bargain very hard in Chor Bazaar) take time to wander up and down the other alleys, some devoted to furniture, others to crystal and glassware, and others to far less romantic items like inner tubes or valves.

 Fashion Street of Mumbai: For shirts, tee-shirts and wonderful cotton clothes for children, all at rock bottom prices, visit “Fashion Street” a street market opposite one of Mumbai’s exclusive clubs, the Bombay Gymkhana, but known to everyone as the Bombay Gym.

 Fashion street sells export rejects, and export “over-runs” which are often excellent quality clothes at knock-down prices.
 Bargain very hard, and with any luck, one can reduce the sales man’s opening offer down to a more realistic price.